AgileAssessment/Work/README.md

 ### General Description

-HashingAdvertisements.com is a website that will present the advertising services of Hashing Advertisements inc, these services can be ordered and configured on the website.
+“HashingAdvertisements.com” is going to be a website that will present the advertising services of Hashing Advertisements inc, these services can be ordered and configured on the website.
 Customers can view the specific details, customize then order the advertising services.
 The design of our website should reflect our style and format of our advertisements, so the quality of  The website’s design will be a mix of minimalism and corporate imagery, appealing to the larger firms that require advertising services.

 This product is being made to both promote and ease the acquisition of our company’s services.
+And to also expand our horizons on potential clientele, and both flourish financially from deals with them through contact with our sales team.

 |Main Features|
 |-|